-(a) The department shall promulgate rules and regulations for the licensing and regulation of hemp growers and handlers or persons otherwise employed by the applicant and shall be responsible for the enforcement of such licensing and regulation.
+(a) The department shall prescribe rules and regulations for the licensing and regulation of hemp growers, handlers, licensed CBD distributors, and licensed CBD retailers and persons employed by the applicant not inconsistent with law, to carry into effect the provision of this chapter and shall be responsible for the enforcement of the licensing.

 (c) The application for a hemp license shall include, but not be limited to, the following:

 (1)(i) The name and address of the applicant who will supervise, manage, or direct the growing and handling of hemp and the names and addresses of any person or entity partnering or providing consulting services regarding the growing or handling of hemp; and

 (ii) The name and address of the applicant who will supervise, manage, or direct the distribution or sale of hemp-derived consumable CBD products, and names and addresses of any person or entity partnering or providing consulting services regarding the distribution or sale of hemp-derived CBD products.